tabbled/tabbled/README.md

 * Drag-and-drop Form Builder to configure user interface
 * Built-in data sources and connections to existing databases like PostgreSQL, MySQL, MongoDB, etc.
 * Scripting - customize application anywhere with JavaScript
-* Functions - cloud functions to evaluating business logic
+* Functions - cloud functions to evaluating business logic and integrations
 * Permission - user access limitation for any data or element of interface
 * Live data - each device gets synchronized data in real-time